learningbizz/RacoToNotion/README.md

 ## Usage

-In the `notionToRaco` directory, open a terminal and run:
+In the `racoToNotion` directory, open a terminal and run:

 ```zsh
 npm start